oracle-samples/oci-data-science-ai-samples/labs/ai-vision/analyze_video_workshop/lab-00-policies.md

 ## **Summary**

 Congratulations! </br>
-In this lab, you have learnt how to set up your policies required for Offline Video Service.
+In this lab, you have learnt how to set up your policies required for Stored Video Service.

 You may now **proceed to the next lab**.